Kori102/DataAnalysis-Portfolio/Theme Park 2025 (Fictitious SQL Project)/README.md

 ## Insights & Recommendations
 ### Insight 1
-Seasonality and crowd timing metrics show a clear summer peak with the highest month in August 2025 and sustained strength in June and July.
+Analysis of 2025 seasonality confirms August was the peak attendance month with 730 visitors.
+This peak concluded a period of significant growth, with attendance increasing by 24.6% from May to August.
+The buildup included a 14.3% rise in June and a final 5.6% increase leading into August.
+This trend represents a shift from 2024, when the attendance peak occurred earlier in June with 720 visitors and was driven by a sharper initial increase.
+The sustained growth through August 2025 confirms that the entire summer quarter requires high operational focus.
 Arrival concentration at 10 AM (Entry Hour) with 17,374 visitors and strong spillover at 9 and 11 AM plus an average exit of 17:15 confirm the core crowd window from late morning to early evening.
 Average visit duration also peaks in summer with July at 7.41 Visit Duration and June and August at 7.39.

 #### Actionable recommendations
 *   Prioritize capacity staffing and on site programming between 9 and 18 to smooth the peak window.